FROM CROCODILE IN NEW YORK SEWERS TO BURNING BLUE IRON TRAYS

 teglia-ferro-quadrata-fronte.jpg

-In conclusion, probably the vast majority of the trays passed off as blue iron on the market are very common mild steel trays with a layer of non-stick synthetic (the same as the pan that can be purchased at the supermarket).
-The so-called burn process has no scientific justification except to eliminate the residual mineral oil.
-During the burn, it is useless to grease the pan with oil since either the pan is really blue iron or has a non-stick synthetic layer.
-In our specific case, it is impossible for an oxidation produced at 310 ° to vary between 190 ° (boiling temperature of the oil) and 250 ° (maximum temperature of a domestic oven with a working thermostat).
+In conclusion, probably the vast majority of pans sold as blue iron on the market are very common mild steel pans with a non-stick synthetic layer (the same as the frying pans you can buy at the supermarket).
+The so-called burning process has no scientific justification except to eliminate residual mineral oil.
+During burning, it is useless to grease the pan with oil because either the pan is really blue iron or has a non-stick synthetic layer.
+In our specific case, it is impossible for an oxidation produced at 310° to alter between 190° (boiling temperature of oil) and 250° (maximum temperature of a domestic oven with a functioning thermostat).
 It is not true that blue iron, if structurally intact, should not see water and detergent.
-The important thing is to dry it immediately and watch any oxidation start with vinegar.
-In the event that, like us, you fall into the urban legend of the burn ruining the non-stick (assuming they are not in real blue iron), know that the trays are recoverable with the elimination of the non-stick layer ruined with fine sandpaper, taking care to patiently eliminate all the damaged part and not to damage the undamaged part.
+The important thing is to dry it immediately and treat any signs of oxidation with vinegar.
+In case, like us, you fall for the urban legend of burning blue iron pans ruining the non-stick coating (since it is made of very common mild steel), know that the pans can be recovered by eliminating the ruined non-stick layer using fine sandpaper or a steel abrasive sponge, taking care to patiently eliminate all the ruined part and not to damage the unruly part, proceeding with the patient creation of a layer of burnt oil (or, if you prefer, "crystallized"), spreading a little oil with a kitchen paper before each use and taking care to clean the pan with only vinegar or lemon juice.
+Over time, use after use, the pan will acquire a layer of encrusted oil that will act as a non-stick.

-We thank our dear friend Ing.
+We thank our dear friend Eng.
 Filippo Cucinotta for the technical-scientific advice and Dr. Corrado Rampulla for the stimulating avant-garde tips.

 Text Source: Antonino Rampulla - Filippo Cucinotta